Sadie Benning: Awards, recognition, and honors

 In 1991, the first article about Benning's work, written by Ellen Spiro, appeared in the national gay magazine The Advocate.
 In 2004, Bill Horrigan curated a retrospective of Benning's works on video.
 In 2009, Chloe Hope Johnson contributed a chapter in the book There She Goes: Feminist Filmmaking and Beyond (Contemporary Approaches to Film and Media Series) entitled Becoming-Grrrl The Voice and Videos of Sadie Benning.

 Benning has received grants and fellowships from Guggenheim Fellowship (2005) by the John Simon Guggenheim Memorial Foundation, Rockefeller Foundation grant (1992), Andrea Frank Foundation, and National Endowment of the Arts (NEA).
 Awards include the Wexner Center Residency Award in Media Arts (2003–2004, which was extended to 2006), National Alliance for Media Arts and Culture Merit Award, Grande video Kunst Award, and the Los Angeles Film Critics Circle Award.

-Their videos are distributed by Video Data Bank.
+Their videos are distributed by Video Data Bank at the School of the Art Institute of Chicago.